muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1190
 * Door 0.5 and -0.8.
 * Short run with build.
+* Had problem, see 1191.

+## 1191
+* Door passage was handled badly.
+Way too simple approach?
+* Door rewards were not used.
+Fix.
+* Rerun of 1190.

 * Next: Introduce the decoy.
 * Think about the staged process again!